SmeetChavan/sentiment_analysis/README.md

-# Sentiment analysis using VaderSentiment
+# Sentiment analysis of news articles using VaderSentiment
 Task for joining the Data Scientist Internship with Indegenous

 Requirements :